Hallucinations Before Death: A Guide for Hospice Care

 What Does it Mean if Someone Experiences Hallucinations?

-Hallucinations are a symptom of advanced stages of death, particularly amongst those who are in hospice care or have terminal diagnoses.
+Hallucinations are a symptom of advanced stages of a person's death, particularly amongst those who are in hospice care or have terminal diagnoses.
 While some experience hallucinations due to medications and/or severe pain, for many people nearing death, hallucinations indicate that the end is near.

 The presence of hallucinations can be an indicator of delirium, which is a symptom of approaching death.
 A person may display erratic behavior, confusion, and cognitive impairment caused by dehydration, infections, or organ failure.
 While hallucinations can appear in many forms − including sights, sounds or smells − they are not real but instead are created by the mind.